 9. Riding Your Hoverboard on Slopes

-Most of the hoverboards can ride inclines of 15 to 20 degrees while others can handle higher terrains.
+Most hoverboards can ride 15 to 20 degrees inclines, while others can handle higher terrains.
 You should be cautious and take it slow when you encounter slopes for the first time.

-Once you have handled a few slopes, it will be an easy thing, and you will not lose your balance.
+Once you have handled a few slopes, it will be easy, and you will not lose your balance.

 When you are in the learning phase, you will want to practice on a plane or concrete surface.
-Try to avoid bumps or potholes which can make you fall down.
+Try to avoid bumps or potholes which can make you fall.

 The faster you move, the more careful you should be.
-Hoverboards don’t generally go over 10 miles per hour, but that can also turn serious if you have a collision or fall down.
+Hoverboards don’t generally go over 10 miles per hour, but that can also turn serious if you have a collision or fall.

 Some boards make a beeping sound when you reach top speeds, and you should consider slowing down.
 Also, bend your knees to get more control over your riding stance.

 Some hoverboards come with LED lights which help cars, and other motorists see you.
-In case you don’t have lights, wear bright clothes or reflective jackets to increase visibility.
+If you don’t have lights, wear bright clothes or reflective jackets to increase visibility.

 You can also stick a few reflective stickers on your hoverboard so that other vehicles can see you.